Digital employee experience (DEX)

 - Feature adoption: Are they using just the basics, or tapping into deeper functionality?

-- Time-in-tool metrics: Understanding usage patterns can highlight which platforms support productivity and which might be causing friction.
+- Time-in-tool metrics: Understanding usage patterns can highlight which platforms support productivity and which might be causing digital friction.

-Support and downtime metrics:
+Support and downtime metrics

-- Help Desk ticket volume: A spike in requests may signal usability issues or outages.
+- Help desk ticket volume: A spike in requests may signal usability issues or outages.

 - Resolution time: How quickly are employee problems being addressed?